rafsch16/analysis-of-airbnb-data/README.md

 2. Does the presence of dogs and cats influence price?
 3. How well can we predict price?

-A general discussion of the results can be found in this blog post.
+It is found that the number of bedrooms is the best indicator for high price, whereas the review scores for value are the best indicator for low price.
+Dogs are found to be a weak indicator for high price, whereas cats are a clear indicator for low price.
+Using ridge regression we can explain 58% of the variability in price using property features.
+A general discussion of the results can also be found in a [blog post](https://rafsch16.github.io/airbnb/datascience/2021/10/14/analysis-of-airbnb-data.html).

 ## File Descriptions<a name="files"></a>